tekviziondev/aws-projects/README.md

 ```
 - **Option 1 - Downloading (Chime SMA Translator Library) from Git Hub Repositry**
 <br>1.
-Download the "nodejs.zip" (Chime SMA Translator Library) file from the tekVizion's Git Hub repositry from the location(aws-projects/sma-contact-flow/sma-contact-flow-parser/nodejs.zip), the Library directory structure should be in the format of (nodejs -> node_modules -> sma-contact-flow-parser -> dist, package.json & package-lock.json) ,the library root directory has to be named as "nodejs", because the SMA Lambda function is built on JavaScript code.
+Download the "nodejs.zip" (Chime SMA Translator Library) file from the tekVizion's Git Hub repositry from the location(aws-projects\sma-contact-flow\sma-contact-flow-parser\nodejs.zip), the Library directory structure should be in the format of (nodejs -> node_modules -> sma-contact-flow-parser -> dist, package.json & package-lock.json) ,the library root directory has to be named as "nodejs", because the SMA Lambda function is built on JavaScript code.

 - **Option 2 - Building the (Chime SMA Translator Library) by cloning the Repositry**
 <br>1.
 Clone this Git Hub reposirty to your local machine.